 The Modern Language Arts building is a large, expansive, mostly brick building that is made up of 5 distinct buildings connected by hallways.
-It home to The College of Humanities and the Departments of English, French and Italian, German Studies, Russian and Slavic, Spanish and Portuguese, with the University Teaching Center and the Office of Academic Services, are housed in Modern Languages.
+It's home to The College of Humanities and the Departments of English, French and Italian, German Studies, Russian and Slavic, Spanish and Portuguese, with the University Teaching Center and the Office of Academic Services, housed in Modern Languages.
 KUAT, the University's Communications Group and public radio station are also located here, in the building closest to E. University Boulevard.

-In 1885, the town of Tucson, Arizona, was in need of funds, and anxiously waited for their representative, CC Stevens to return with great news.
-For, Stevens was sent to the Arizona Territorial Legislature in Prescott, who had control of the money, to try to win the ultimate prize; persuade these political leaders to make Tucson once again the state Capitol, and / or bring home a large grant to build something that would help boost their sagging economy.
+In 1885, the town of Tucson, Arizona, was in need of funds and anxiously waited for their representative, CC Stevens, to return with great news.
+For Stevens was sent to the Arizona Territorial Legislature in Prescott, who had control of the money, to try to win the ultimate prize; persuade these political leaders to make Tucson once again the state Capitol and / or bring home a large grant to build something that would help boost their sagging economy.
 Tucson was once the Capitol during the years of 1867-1879, and many wanted it to be so again.

 In 1885, C.C.
 Stevens came back with what he hoped would be great news.
-While the backroom deals had already been made by the time CC Stevens had arrived in Prescott. the city of Tucson was allocated by the Arizona Territorial Legislators the sum of 25,000 dollars to start the first university in the Arizona Territory: the University of Tucson.
+While the backroom deals had already been made by the time CC Stevens had arrived in Prescott, the city of Tucson was allocated by the Arizona Territorial Legislators, the sum of 25,000 dollars to start the first university in the Arizona Territory: the University of Tucson.

 However, The leaders and people of Tucson were very disappointed, as they were not only not chosen to be the capitol city again, but felt they got this puny amount of money as a consolation prize.
 They really wanted the 100,000 grant for the planned mental institution.
 They threw veggies, eggs and a dead kitty at poor CC Stevens in response to this news.
 In the long run, the University of Tucson was a much better long-lasting economic boast for the local economy in the years to come, than a mental institution would have been.

-The grant for the institution was nearly sent back for lack of anyone in town coming forward with a forty acre land donation, because of the disappointment that the majority of people felt.
-However, it was fortunate that Jacob S. Mansfield, who was a member of the new board of regents for the proposed university, found a large piece of land about a mile outside of Tucson, and approached the owners to donate it for the University of Tucson.
+The grant for the university was nearly sent back for lack of anyone in town coming forward with a forty acre land donation, because of the disappointment that the majority of people felt.
+However, it was fortunate that Jacob S. Mansfield, who was a member of the new board of regents for the proposed university, found a large piece of land about a mile outside of Tucson and approached the owners to donate it for the University of Tucson.
 In the 11th hour, the owners; two prosperous gamblers, E.B.
 Gifford and Ben C. Parker, and one saloon owner, W.S.
 "Billy" Read, decided to step forward and donate the 40 acres of land needed as a condition for the grant to build the University of Tucson.

 University of Tucson began its long history as an educational institution when it was chartered in 1885, opening its doors to students in 1891, with much enthusiasm shown by the people of Tucson, who had changed their thinking.
 It started as a small university, offering degrees in Agriculture and Life Sciences such as Botany, Agriculture and Horticulture, photography, and a school for educating teachers.
 It also offered a high school program as well, because the Arizona Territory had no preparatory schools.
-Students would ride their horses to class, and tie them up outside.
+Students would ride their horses to class and tie them up outside.

 The University of Tucson started with only six students, while the prep program had thirty-two students.
 It took seventeen years for the University of Tucson to have more students than the prep school.
 Tucson University had a preparatory high school for twenty-three years.
-Students were motivated to do their best, and probably ask for help when needed.
+Students were motivated to do their best and probably ask for help when needed.
 If a student was having academic trouble, the parents were called in for a meeting with the entire staff.

-In 1887, the first building that was constructed was "Old Main;" a two story structure that provided classroom space and laboratories for both the university and the prep classes, as well as offices for the staff.
+In 1887, the first building that was constructed was "Old Main"; a two story structure that provided classroom space and laboratories for both the university and the prep classes, as well as offices for the staff.
 Old Main also had room for other needed services and special educational rooms.

-"There were some temporary sleeping quarters for faculty and male students, a kitchen and mess hall, space for a territorial weather bureau, and a photographic darkroom.
-The University was proud of its equipment, both for teaching and research, and took pains to buy from the best suppliers. "
+"There were some temporary sleeping quarters for faculty and male students, a kitchen and mess hall, space for a territorial weather bureau and a photographic darkroom.
+The University was proud of its equipment, both for teaching and research, and took pains to buy from the best suppliers."

 During the following years, the University of Tucson grew in leaps and bounds, building new buildings for classes and colleges of learning within the university structure.
 There was an athletic field for their football team by the turn of the century.
 Their award-winning Polo team also had a field in which to practice, supported by the U.S. Army, until horses were no longer used on the battlefield.
 More buildings were steadily built, up to World War 2, including a gym, and other buildings commonly found on a university campus.